Sugar and Spice

 Silky-soft cat paws nudged the mouse cursor to the browser icon, and the irony was not lost to him.
 Holding the mouse still with his right paw, he tapped at it with his left, opening the browser and then expertly maneuvered to the history and cache.
-Of course he could have switched back to human form and done it a lot quicker, but the chance of being caught naked in a murderer’s home was much too risky.
+Of course, he could have switched back to human form and done it a lot quicker, but the chance of being caught naked in a murderer’s home was much too risky.
 The history was boring, the emails were boring, although he did find a delivery notice for the blue diamond confirming it was from a company that turned ashes into gemstones.
-But that still didn’t tie the parents in.
+But that still didn’t tie the parents to the murders.
 The whole family had their stink all over the computer desk, but not recently.

 Levi combed through the hard drive.
 There was nothing incriminating.
 Was it on Geon Woo’s phone perhaps?
 He had no way of knowing.

 Levi ignored the computer and began sniffing around the desk.
 He could smell the perfume the mother had on her wrists, smeared on the edge of the desk as she typed.
 And the keys smelled like a combination of the three of them.
 But there was something else… something faint to the left of the keyboard.
 Touching his whiskers cautiously to the surface, his wet black nose detected leather and a chemical fixative of some sort.